khalidmk1/khalidmk1/README.md

 - Version Control: Git

 - 🔭 I’m currently working on Laravel project
-- 🌱 I’m currently learning : Flutter
+- 🌱 I’m currently learning : node.js

 - 🌐 I'm dedicated to staying up-to-date with the latest industry trends and best practices, ensuring that the solutions I deliver are not only efficient but also cutting-edge.